Open Accessibility Menu

 Hide

-vNotes Minimally Invasive Procedure
+vNOTES Minimally Invasive Procedure

-What is a vNotes procedure?
+What is a vNOTES procedure?

 A new minimally invasive option for hysterectomy procedures and pelvic organ conditions is available to Independence Health System patients.
 Known as vNOTES (vaginal natural orifice transluminal endoscopic surgery), the advanced gynecologic technique provides many benefits to female patients, including no abdominal wall incisions, which contributes to a shorter hospital stay, less postoperative pain, no visible scars, and a faster recovery time.